James Lord Pierpont

-James Lord Pierpont (April 25, 1822 – August 5, 1893) was an American composer, songwriter, arranger, organist, and Confederate States soldier.
+James Lord Pierpont (April 25, 1822 – August 5, 1893) was an American composer, songwriter, arranger, organist, and Confederate soldier.
 Pierpont wrote and composed "Jingle Bells" in 1857, originally titled "The One Horse Open Sleigh".

-He was born in Boston, Massachusetts, and died in Winter Haven, Florida.
+Pierpont was born in Boston, Massachusetts, and died in Winter Haven, Florida.
 Although Pierpont is obscure today, his composition "Jingle Bells" has become synonymous with the Christmas holiday and is one of the most performed and most recognizable songs in the world.

-Early life and career
+Early life

 James Lord Pierpont was born on April 25, 1822, in Boston, Massachusetts.
 His father, the Reverend John Pierpont (1785–1866), was a pastor of the Unitarian Hollis Street Church in Boston, an abolitionist and a poet.
 Robert Fulghum confused James with his father in the book It Was On Fire When I Lay Down On It (1989); erroneously attributing the authorship of "Jingle Bells" to the Rev. John Pierpont.
-James' mother was Mary Sheldon Lord (1787-1855), the daughter of Lynde Lord, Jr. (1762–1813), and Mary Lyman.
+James' mother was Mary Sheldon Lord (1787–1855), the daughter of Lynde Lord Jr. (1762–1813), and Mary Lyman.
 James was the uncle of the financier and banker John Pierpont Morgan.
 John and Mary Pierpont had six children.

 In 1832, James was sent to a boarding school in New Hampshire at the age of 10.
-After running away from school multiple times within a year, he wrote a letter to his mother about how the school sent sleighs through the December snow to find and return him each and every time he ran away.
-He became increasingly difficult to catch, as he learned to listen for the jingle of the sleigh's bells to know when it was nearby - this became the origins of the song 'Jingle Bells'.
-He also attempted to kill the horse pulling the sleigh on one occasion by shooting it with arrows.
-On his final escape in 1836, James ran away to sea aboard a whaling ship called the Shark.
+Four years later, James ran away to sea aboard a whaling ship called the Shark.
 He then served in the U.S. Navy until the age of 21.

 By 1845, he returned to the Northeast visiting New England and moving to New York where his father was the pastor of a Unitarian congregation in Troy, New York.
 Pierpont married Millicent Cowee, the daughter of Farwell Cowee and Abigail Merriam, in 1846, and they settled in Troy, where they had two children.
 His father, Rev. John Pierpont, assumed a position as minister of a Unitarian congregation in Medford, Massachusetts, in 1849.

 In 1849, James Pierpont left his wife and children with his father in Massachusetts to open a business in San Francisco during the California Gold Rush.
 He also worked as a photographer.
 His business failed after his goods burned in a fire.

-In 1856, Millicent died, and after James' brother, the Rev. John Pierpont, Jr. (1819–1879), accepted a post with the Savannah, Georgia, Unitarian congregation, James followed, taking a post as the organist and music director of the church.
+In 1856, Millicent died, and after James' brother, the Rev. John Pierpont Jr. (1819–1879), accepted a post with the Savannah, Georgia, Unitarian congregation, James followed, taking a post as the organist and music director of the church.
 To support himself, he also gave organ and singing lessons.
 The organ is presently in the possession of Florida State University.